sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

   <iframe src="{{ 'assets/html/2025-05-07-positional-embedding/sinusoidal.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>
 </div>
 <div class="caption">
     Figure 1: Plot of sinusoidal positional embeddings, $i$ (position in sequence) vs $t$ (index in embedding vector).
-Each vertical stripe can be seen as an absolute position embedding vector to be added.
+Each vertical strip can be seen as an absolute position embedding vector to be added.
 </div>
 One might question why a function of sines and cosines was chosen to represent positional encodings in a sequence—why not any other arbitrary function?
 The choice of sinusoidal functions was actually a strategic one, offering several advantages that benefit transformer models: